BAT: Better Audio Transformer Guided by Convex Gated Probing: Introduction

 \section{Introduction}

-Self-supervised learning (SSL) has become the foundation of modern deep learning, generating state-of-the-art (SOTA) performance across modalities~\citep{he2022_maskedauto,chen2020simple,baevski2022_data2vec2}.
+Self-supervised learning (SSL) has become the foundation of modern deep learning, achieving state-of-the-art (SOTA) performance across modalities~\citep{he2022_maskedauto,chen2020simple,baevski2022_data2vec2}.
 In audio, progress has largely been achieved by adapting vision-based methods from images to spectrograms~\citep{huang2022_AMAE}.
-While the AudioSet~\citep{gemmeke2017_audioset} benchmark is repeatedly surpassed by novel SSL models~\citep{chen2024_EAT,alex2025_SSLAM}, the evaluation methodology remains underdeveloped~\citep{rauch2025unmute}.
-Although benchmarks such as SUPERB~\citep{yang21_superb} and HEAR~\citep{HEARbenchmark22} utilize frozen evaluation, the current pursuit of SOTA performance on AudioSet relies exclusively on fine-tuning.
-While fine-tuning may deliver the highest downstream performance, it introduces confounding variables (e.g., hyperparameter sensitivity) that can obscure true progress~\citep{kumar2022FTdistortspretrainedfeatures}.
+While prior results on the AudioSet~\citep{gemmeke2017_audioset} benchmark are surpassed by novel SSL models~\citep{chen2024_EAT,alex2025_SSLAM}, the evaluation methodology remains underdeveloped~\citep{rauch2025unmute}.
+Although benchmarks such as SUPERB~\citep{yang21_superb} and HEAR~\citep{HEARbenchmark22} utilize frozen evaluation, the current pursuit of SOTA performance on AudioSet relies on finetuning.
+While finetuning may deliver the highest downstream performance, it introduces confounding variables (e.g., hyperparameter sensitivity) that can obscure true progress~\citep{kumar2022FTdistortspretrainedfeatures}.
 As we show in this work, current SOTA results may reflect better optimization procedures rather than superior SSL representations.
-While frozen-feature probing has become an important evaluation technique in computer vision~\citep{oquab23_DINOv2,darcet2025_capi}, simple probes fail to unlock the potential of audio embeddings, leading to a performance gap that falsely justifies reliance on fine-tuning~\citep{rauch2025unmute}.
+Although frozen-feature probing has become an important evaluation technique in computer vision~\citep{oquab23_DINOv2,darcet2025_capi}, simple probes fail to unlock the potential of audio embeddings, leading to a performance gap that falsely justifies reliance on finetuning~\citep{rauch2025unmute}.
 Reproducibility remains an additional challenge for recent SSL models in audio.
-For instance, EAT \citep{chen2024_EAT} and SSLAM \citep{alex2025_SSLAM} are built upon legacy code via fairseq~\citep{otto19_fairseq} and inherit methodologies from Data2Vec 2.0 \citep{baevski2022_data2vec2} and Audio-MAE \citep{huang2022_AMAE}.
-These implementations contain undocumented architectural details and unclear optimization practices, complicating reproducibility as we show in this work.
+For instance, EAT~\citep{chen2024_EAT} and SSLAM~\citep{alex2025_SSLAM} are built upon legacy code via fairseq~\citep{otto19_fairseq} and inherit methodologies from Data2Vec 2.0~\citep{baevski2022_data2vec2} and Audio-MAE~\citep{huang2022_AMAE}.
+These implementations contain undocumented architectural and optimization details, which complicate reproducibility.

-This work introduces \emph{Convex Gated Probing} (CGP), a novel probing method designed for the faithful evaluation and efficient development of SSL models.
-Building on recent prototypical probing approaches~\citep{rauch2025unmute}, CGP employs a parameter-efficient gating mechanism to leverage the full depth of the frozen backbone, significantly closing the performance gap between frozen-feature probing and fine-tuning.
-Guided by CGP, we refine the audio SSL pipeline to propose the \emph{Better Audio Transformer (BAT)}.
-We systematically improve the data pipeline, target generation, and architecture.
-Our contributions are as follows:
+This work systematically improves the recent audio SSL models~\citep{baevski2022_data2vec2,chen2024_EAT,alex2025_SSLAM} and prototype-based probing methods~\citep{rauch2025unmute}, resulting in the following contributions: